 Sports injuries diagnosis, prevention, and treatment are the most important issues of sports medicine.
 Fortunately, sports injuries are often treated effectively, and people with damage recover and return to the sport in a satisfactory condition.
 Meanwhile, many sports injuries and complications can be prevented.
 In general, sports injuries include acute or chronic injuries.
 Given increasing in popularity, sports medicine doctors use stem cells to treat a wide variety of sports injuries, including damage to tendons, ligaments, muscles, and cartilage.

-Stem cell therapy to an injured area could be done through the direct surgical application, stem-cell-bearing sutures, and injection.
-Stem cell therapy holds the potential for repair and functional plasticity following sports injuries compared to traditional methods; however, the mechanism of stem cell therapy for sports injuries remains largely unknown.
-Medical imaging technologies provide the hope to sample the knowledge concerning basic stem cell biology in real-time when transplanted into sport-induced damaged organs.
-Using stem cell treatment might restore continuity and regeneration and promote growth back the organ targets.
+Stem cell therapy to an injured area could be done through the direct surgical application and injection.
+Stem cell therapy holds the potential for repair and functional plasticity following sports injuries compared to traditional methods.
+Using stem cell treatment might restore function, regeneration, and promote growth.